nomothetis/OptionKit/README.md

 An option (of any type) can have zero or more required parameters.
 Parameters are restricted in that they cannot being with `-` or `--`, as they would be confused with triggers.

+Unlike Ruby's OptionParse, OptionKit does not provide for callbacks to be triggered when an option is processed; instead, it returns a dictionary of options to parameters, wrapped in a Result object.
+Consumers can do with it as they please.

 ## Examples

 A simple, full example called `test.swift` might be: